 Commission Work - yes I do commissions.
 Portraits, animals, landscape, houses, whatever you want painted, chances are I can do a commission for you!
 If possible, I prefer to use digital photographs as reference, these photographs need to be supplied to me in the largest format possible.
-I'm not able use the photographs unless the owner of these photographs agrees to sign a contract giving me permission to paint and sell the work.
-Which means, if you don't own the photographs and can't get in touch with the owner for the purpose of the contract, unfortunately, I won't be able to do the commission.
+I'm not able use the photographs unless the copyright owner of these photographs agrees to sign a contract giving me permission to paint and sell the work.
+Which means, if you don't own the copyright and can't get in touch with the owner for the purpose of the contract, unfortunately, I won't be able to do the commission.

 I won't use photographs from the internet found on copyright free sites.

 Once there is an agreement put in place to go ahead with the commission and all contracts have been signed, I require a 50% non-refundable payment, the rest of the payment will be due once the painting is complete and before delivery.
 Payment can be through e-transfer in Canada or through Pay Pal in Canada and the USA (an additional 3% will be added if using Pay Pal).
 There are times when there is a waiting list for commissions, in this case a 25% deposit is required to hold your spot and 25% when the contracts are signed, as previously mentioned the last 50% when the painting is completed and before delivery.

 There is no refund on commission work.

 My method: I paint realism in oil paint similar to the way the old masters used to paint.
 Once a sketch is completed I start the painting by painting a monochromatic.
 The monochromatic may be a complete painting or one close to completion, depending on the subject matter.
 Once the monochromatic is done to my satisfaction and to the satisfaction of my client I add colour.
 Essentially the painting is painted twice.
-I pay close attention to values and detail.
+I pay close attention to values (light, medium and dark) and detail.